Chen Binbin

-Chen Binbin (陈彬彬 (陳彬彬, Chén Bīnbīn); born 10 June 1998) is a Chinese footballer who currently plays for Shanghai Port, of the Chinese Super League.
+Chen Binbin (陈彬彬 (陳彬彬, Chén Bīnbīn); born 10 June 1998) is a Chinese footballer who plays for Nantong Zhiyun, of the China League One.

 Club career

 Chen Binbin started his football career when he joined Shanghai SIPG's youth academy in 2014 after Shanghai International Port Group bought the club and under-17 team from Xu Genbao.
 He was promoted to the first team squad by then manager André Villas-Boas in the 2017 season.
 He made his debut for the club on 9 July 2017 in a 4–2 away loss against Changchun Yatai.
 He scored his first goal for the club on 17 July 2019 in a 3–0 home win against Hebei China Fortune His contract with Shanghai SIPG runs until 2024.

-On 11th August 2022 Chen Binbin signed for J3 League side Kataller Toyama on loan until December 31st 2022.
+On 11 August 2022 Chen Binbin signed for J3 League side Kataller Toyama on loan until 31 December 2022.

+On 19 February 2025, Chen joined China League One club Nantong Zhiyun.

 International career

 Chen made his debut for the Chinese national team on 26 May 2018 in a 1–0 win against Myanmar, coming on as a substitute for Huang Zichang in the 76th minute.